mting314/ok-zoomer/README.md

 ![password prompt](readme-images/SecondPrompt.PNG)
 4. After clicking OK again, the page should refresh, and that plus button you click should be replaced with a little Zoom Icon.
 ![add class result](readme-images/AddClassResult.PNG)
-And clicking that icon will bring you straight to that class's corresponding Zoom link!
+And clicking that little Zoom icon will bring you straight to that class's corresponding Zoom link!

 ### Linked Planner Boxes
 After adding a certain class to Ok, Zoomer, you might see something change in your class planner grid: